mliebelt/pgn-viewer/plan.md

 * Change the divs by JavaScript
 * The combination of the sizes may be difficult, and not all are understood.
 There should be rules that are easy to understand, so that the configuration is not trial and error.

+#### Allow styling of board (and others) by configuration (working)

+* Styling of size does work (more or less), why not style other things.
+* Styling should be possible for defined things:
+  * board color (black and white)
+  * border (for notation)
+  * notation itself (depending on board color, different possibly for black and white)
+* This allows to style boards individually, CSS is for the default styling.

 #### Generate from PGN structure moves (working)

 * Generate a reasonable frame for the moves (id: <ID>Moves, class: moves).